SalomePlatform/shaper/src/SketchPlugin/doc/rotationFeature.rst

 Created Angular copy appears in the view.

-| The original and an angular copy objects are marked with the special sign.
+| The original and an angular copy objects are marked with a special sign.
 | Copy objects are drawn with a thinner line.

 .. image:: images/Rotation_res.png
 	   :align: center

 .. centered::
-   Angular copy created
+   Created angular copy

-**See Also** a sample TUI Script of a :ref:`tui_create_rotation` operation.
+**See Also** a sample TUI Script of :ref:`tui_create_rotation` operation.